AIREEXZIP2/Painting_App/README.md

 ## About The Project

 ** The Painting tool project is simply in HTML, CSS, and JavaScript.
 Taking about the features of this system, this project does not consist of many features.
 You can do things like drawing and writing texts.
 You cannot save your sketches.
 But you can click on new to start from the beginning.
-This project includes a lot of javascript for making the functioning of the project.

 ## Link to open the painting website-
 https://aireexzip2.github.io/Painting_App/